Charles Rufus Morey

-Charles Rufus Morey (20 November 1877 – 28 August 1955) was an American art historian, professor, and chairman of the Department of Art and Archaeology at Princeton University from 1924 to 1945.
-He had expertise in medieval art and founded the Index of Christian Art (now Index of Medieval Art) at Princeton University in 1917.
+Charles Rufus Morey (November 20, 1877 – August 28, 1955) was an American art historian, professor, and chairman of the Department of Art and Archaeology at Princeton University from 1924 to 1945.
+He had expertise in medieval art and founded the Index of Christian Art (now the Index of Medieval Art) at Princeton University in 1917.
 He was one of the founders of the College Art Association.

 Biography

-Born in Hastings, Michigan in 1877, Morey graduated from the University of Michigan in 1899.
+Born in Hastings, Michigan, in 1877, Morey graduated from the University of Michigan in 1899.
 After receiving a master's degree there in Classics he went on to study for three years at the American School of Classical Studies in Rome, publishing his first article, "The Christian Sarcophagus in S. Maria Antiqua" in 1905.

 Morey became an instructor in classics at Princeton University in 1903, but on a colleague's request, namely Allan Marquand, he switched to the Department of Art and Archaeology, in which he began a career of 39 years in art history.
 Upon Marquand's death in 1924, Morey assumed his position as chairman of this department at Princeton University.
 Medieval iconography was a major topic of interest to Morey, leading him to draw up an image collection in 1917 of late antique, early Christian-era, and medieval works of art, a collection which would blossom into a cataloged collection of photographs known as the Index of Christian Art.
 Considered to be "indebted to photography", Morey's stance on the process of iconographic analysis has been attributed by scholars as contributing substantially to the formulation of Erwin Panofsky’s methodology of subject analysis.

 In 1929 Morey began cataloging the collection of the Museo Cristiano, part of the Vatican library.
 During his lifetime, Morey made many trips back and forth to Rome to develop collections in the Vatican and established the Antioch archaeological excavation of Daphne.
 Morey was noted for his work in helping establish various libraries and indexing image systems.
 In 1932, he published a pamphlet on scholarly library planning, named the "Laboratory-Library,".
 In 1938, Morey was named Marquand Chair of Art and Archaeology at Princeton University.

 Following the end of World War II, Morey resigned at Princeton and held the first appointment of Cultural Attaché to the American Embassy in Rome.
 Morey was the acting director of the American Academy from 1945-1947.
 Morey also helped establish the College Art Association in 1911 and its primary publication, The Art Bulletin.